 Set this to true if you want to delete the delivery stream even if Kinesis Data Firehose is unable to retire the grant for the CMK.
 Kinesis Data Firehose might be unable to retire the grant due to a customer error, such as when the CMK or the grant are in an invalid state.
 If you force deletion, you can then use the RevokeGrant operation to revoke the grant you gave to Kinesis Data Firehose.
-If a failure to retire the grant happens due to an AWS KMS issue, Kinesis Data Firehose keeps retrying the delete operation.
+If a failure to retire the grant happens due to an Amazon Web Services KMS issue, Kinesis Data Firehose keeps retrying the delete operation.

 The default value is false.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by

 --generate-cli-skeleton.
 If other arguments are provided on the command line, those values will override the JSON-provided values.
 It is not possible to pass arbitrary binary values using a JSON-provided value as the string will be taken literally.
 This may not be specified along with